Johnson County Court Records

 Phone: (817) 556-6015

 Both offices are open Monday through Friday, 8:00 AM to 4:30 PM.
 Walk-in visitors can review case files and request copies at the clerk counter.
-To request records by mail, send a written request that includes the full names of the parties, the case number (if known), and the specific documents needed, along with payment for applicable copy fees.
-Checks or money orders should be made payable to the appropriate clerk.
+To request records by mail, send a written request with the full names of the parties, the case number if known, and the specific documents you need, along with payment for applicable copy fees.
+Make checks or money orders payable to the appropriate clerk.

 E-Filing

 Texas requires electronic filing in most courts.
-Attorneys and self-represented parties may submit filings through the Texas eFile system, which routes documents to the correct Johnson County clerk’s office.
+Attorneys and self-represented parties can submit filings through the Texas eFile system, which routes documents to the correct Johnson County clerk's office.

 Copy and Search Fees (District Clerk)